 LJMU also invites primary groups to visit the University.
 These visits are largely run by students which allows them to gain experience working with children.
 During the visits, student volunteers can also design and deliver their own taster sessions.

-Secondary schools are looking for teaching assistants, face-to-face mentors or after school club facilitators, search for these types of opportunities via My Jobs & Placements (login required).
+Secondary schools are looking for teaching assistants, face-to-face mentors or after school club facilitators, search for these types of opportunities via the Careers Zone 24/7 online platform (login required).

 Volunteers are also required to offer group support in certain subjects, inside and outside of lessons so if you are confident in assisting students in your subject for GCSE then use your knowledge to gain this vital experience.